fjoanis/reverserl/README.md

 - Testing using eunit/QuickCheck mini (Proper should work too - https://github.com/manopapad/proper)

-Architecture Overview
+Functional Overview
 =====================

-At its core reverserl has a gen_server that handles incoming requests to perform string reversal operations.
+At its core reverserl has a server that handles incoming requests to perform string reversal operations.

 Each request needs to happen within a session: